OlivierLD/raspberry-coffee/SunFlower/README.md

 Add a photocell(s) (read by the MCP3008 as well), to know how sunny it is.

-Orienting much bigger panels, using *feedback servos* and *stepper motors*.
+Orienting much bigger panels, using *feedback servos* and *stepper motors*, worm gears, etc.
+- For this last one, the challenge will be to know what the angles set by the motors are.
+    - A way to do it would be to use potentiometers and ADCs (like MCP3008).

+---